shoumikhin/Gentlehood/Pods/Pods-acknowledgements.markdown

 THE SOFTWARE.

+## FTiCloudSync

+You are free to share, adapt and make commercial use of the work as long as you give attribution and keep this license.
+To give credit, we suggest this text in the about screen or App Store description: "Uses FTiCloudSync by Ortwin Gentz", with a link to the GitHub page.

+If you need a different license without attribution requirement, please contact me and we can work something out.

 ## FlurrySDK

 Developer's use of the SDK is governed by the license in the applicable Flurry Terms of Service.
 Some components of the SDK are governed by open source software licenses.
 In the event of any conflict between the license in the applicable Flurry Terms of Service and the applicable open source license, the terms of the open source license shall prevail with respect to those components.